 FRANK STELLA "ECCENTRIC POLYGON" SCREENPRINT, 1974

-It is his last body of prints before he transitions to the exuberant, Baroque-busy, elaborate style that defined his aesthetic to this day.
+It is one of his last body of prints before he transitions to the exuberant, Baroque-busy, elaborate style that defined his aesthetic to this day.

 Not surprisingly, these canvases featured prominently in a recent retrospective at the Whitney Museum in New York City.